Werner Keller (writer)

 In 1955 he published The Bible as History, his best-known and most successful book, which correlated the text of the Bible with the results of archaeological diggings in the Middle East, providing, according to Keller, a confirmation for the Bible's veracity which was not dependent on religious faith.
-It had a circulation of over one million in Germany and has been translated into more than 20 languages, and in 1957 gained him the Italian Literary Prize Premio Bancarella.
-Among others, it was successfully translated into Hebrew at a time when cultural relations with Germany were far from taken for granted in Israel; the Davar Labour daily in Tel Aviv in 1958 distributed free copies of Keller's book to its subscribers.
+It had a circulation of over one million in Germany and has been translated into more than 20 languages.
+It was released in the United States in October 1956.
+In 1957 gained him the Italian Literary Prize Premio Bancarella.
+Among other languages it was translated into Hebrew at a time when Israeli-German cultural relations were far from a given; in 1958 the Davar Labour daily in Tel Aviv distributed free copies of Keller's history to its subscribers.

-Among his other works, the socio-historical book East Minus West Equals Zero, in which the author asserts that all political, scientific and cultural achievements of Russians from medieval times to the onset of the Space Race had their origin in the West, from where they were imported and copied, gained the attention of the Western public.
-Notion rather contradicted by Ibn-Roshd (Averroes).
+Among his other works, the socio-historical book East Minus West Equals Zero, in which the author asserts that all political, scientific and cultural achievements of Russians from medieval times to the onset of the Space Race had their origin in the West, from where they were imported and copied, gained the attention of the Cold War Western public.

 Later books by Keller dealt with the history and culture of the Etruscans.